fabric8-services/fabric8-wit/docs/board_view.md

  - Basic Board View for Planner: https://openshift.io/openshiftio/openshiftio/plan/detail/2073

 ## Description
 This implements the backend support for board views.
-It contains changes to the JSONAPI services as well as to the space template system_ It provides backend support for a flexible, extensible board view implementation.
+It contains changes to the JSONAPI services as well as to the space template system.
+It provides backend support for a flexible, extensible board view implementation.

 ## Changes to the JSONAPI